jackcarey/astral-jekyll/README.md

 astral-jekyll
 =============

-Conversion of [Astral](https://html5up.net/astral) for use with Jekyll and GitHub Pages.
+Quick and dirty conversion of [Astral](https://html5up.net/astral) for use with Jekyll and GitHub Pages.

 ### Original - Astral theme by HTML5 UP / Pixelarity: